ethan1027/qtradesystem/README.md

 # Quantitative Trading System
 A Python backtesting & live trading system designed to work with any trading strategies, brokerages, and data feeds. 📈

-Plug in your own brokerage and data provider and start develop your own strategies!
+Plug in your own brokerage and data provider and start develop your own strategies.

 #### Assets: